kruulik/codeceptjs-photoshelter/README.md

 3. Run 	`npm install-test`
 4. Node will send a report as an email attachment and open an interactive report in your default browser.

+* test occasionally hands on "singup". ctrl+c and restart test

 ## Challenge:

 Use [CodeceptJS](http://codecept.io/) to accomplish a series of steps on [Photoshelter's site](https://www.photoshelter.com/).